 Everybody enjoys a day out in the sun, not least our dogs, who will take any opportunity to run around and doze in the sunshine.
-However, as we all know, prolonged exposure to intense direct sunlight also carries a risk of sunburn.
+However, as we all know, prolonged exposure to intense, direct sunlight also carries a risk of sunburn.
 In much the same way as humans performing manual labor outdoors for long periods of time, working dogs that are required to stay outside for hours on end are especially at risk.

-The symptoms of sunburn are typically quite noticeable, owing to the fact that the animal will often signal his discomfort by whining and occasionally pawing at the affected areas or go out of its way to avoid physical contact with the burned parts of its body.
-By carefully parting the dog’s hair, we will be able to see red, peeling skin, possibly along with bleeding if they have been scratching profusely.
-The nose may become dry and cracked in appearance, instead of its usual shiny texture.
-In severe cases, it is not unusual for the dog to develop a fever in response to the damage.
-As sunburn is caused by ultraviolet radiation coming into direct contact with cells and destroying their structure.
-Short-haired or white dogs can be especially susceptible to damage, as their skin will have less protection than other breeds.
+The symptoms of sunburn are typically quite noticeable, owing to the fact that your furry buddy will often signal their discomfort by whining and occasionally pawing at the affected areas.
+They will also go out of their way to avoid physical contact with the burned parts of their body.
+By carefully parting your dog’s fur, you will be able to see red, peeling skin, possibly along with bleeding if they have been scratching profusely.
+The nose may become dry and cracked in appearance, instead of the usual soft texture.
+There may be an appearance of curling of the skin at the ears.

 Of course, it is far better to prevent the problem from occurring in the first place than having to rush to treat it later.
 For this reason, it is strongly recommended that if your dog is especially susceptible to sunburn, you should look to buy them some sunscreen.
 However, it is important to remember that dogs require specifically formulated types of sunscreen and may have adverse reactions to varieties designed for humans.
 This is because many off-the-shelf sunscreen lotions have significant quantities of zinc in them, which is very toxic to dogs if it is ingested or repeatedly applied to their skin.

-The Significance of Sunburn
+The significance of sunburn

 Taking the proper precautions to protect your dog from potential sun damage is very important.
 For breeds with short hair and lighter skin, sunburn can be a recurrent problem, especially in hotter climates.
 Additionally, sunburn can often lead to the development of skin cancers later on in the dog’s life, with this being more of a hereditary problem than a general rule.
-For this reason, investing in some decent sunscreen will go a long way towards keeping a dog healthy in the long run.
+For this reason, investing in some quality sunscreen will go a long way towards keeping a dog healthy in the long run.